 1. A new battery pack should be "cycled" for best results.
 You should peak charge the battery, then discharge it almost completely by actually running your motor with the propeller attached until the auto cut-off stops the motor.
-To help cool the battery, remove the battery from the plane.
 Do this 2 or 3 times on the ground before actually flying.
 Be sure you remove the battery from the airplane between each cycle and allow it and the motor to cool before recharging.